mercadopago/devsite-docs/guides/localization/credentials.en.md

 ![paginaCredenciais](/images/paginaCredenciais.gif)

-On this page you will have access to the configuration keys of your Mercado Pago account to install the API integration or Smart Checkout (Redirect, LightBox or Iframe) in your Virtual Store.
+On this page you will have access to the configuration keys of your Mercado Pago account to install the API integration or Checkout Mercado Pago (Redirect, LightBox or Iframe) in your Virtual Store.

 > NOTE
 >
 > Note
 >
 > To set up API integration you will need to enter the credentials **_PUBLIC_KEY_** and **_ACCESS_TOKEN_**.
-> To configure the Smart Checkout (Redirect, LightBox or Iframe) you will need to enter the credentials **_CLIENT_ID_** and **_CLIENT_SECRET_**.
+> To configure the Checkout Mercado Pago (Redirect, LightBox or Iframe) you will need to enter the credentials **_CLIENT_ID_** and **_CLIENT_SECRET_**.

 ## Form I want to go to Production